 I removed the crackers from the Sun Oven to finish cooling.
 The first batch came out a little too chewy, the second was better, but the third was by far the best.
 It took me until the third batch to realize that the goal was to dry the crackers out without burning them and it just so happens that Sun Oven can also be a food dehydrator.

 I’m going to try fitting all the crackers in the cooking chamber in one go next time.
 I’ll have to stack the trays to do this.
 After the initial baking, which will probably be longer with the cooking chamber full, I’ll prop the door open and focus the Sun Oven slightly away from the sun to finish up.
 I’m pretty sure this will work and ‘ll definitely keep you posted.

 This entry was posted on Monday, August 22nd, 2011 at 2:27 am and is filed under Bread, Dehydrating, Vegetarian.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.